 It is the policy of Liberty University and all of its affiliated colleges and organizations to not unlawfully engage in discrimination or harassment against any person because of race, color, religion or creed, sex, gender, sexual orientation, national or ethnic origin, non-disqualifying disability, age, ancestry, marital status, veteran status, political beliefs, or affiliations.

 All qualified candidates are considered for admission.
-Applicants must be U.S. citizens or Permanent Residents.
+International students are eligible to apply.
 LUCOM endeavors to recruit and admit students from the Southeast region of the United States who are committed to serving in the rural and medically underserved areas of the region.

 Admission to LUCOM is competitive, selective, and designed to advance LUCOM's mission and vision.
 Any undergraduate major is acceptable as long as prerequisites are completed and taken for credit at an accredited college or university.